bootique/bootique-di/README.md

 # bootique-di

+**Since Bootique 3, `bootique-di` is no longer developed as a standalone module, and is instead included in Bootique core.
+So this GitHub project is retired, while the DI functionality continues to live and thrive at https://github.com/bootique/bootique .**

 A [lightweight and fast](https://github.com/andrus/di-comparison#results-java-8) dependency injection (DI) engine used by Bootique framework.
 Can be used in the context of Bootique or as a standalone DI engine.

 ## Docs